 Check this article to learn the secret to successfully build new good habits and eliminate bad ones:

-Now, back to the question of why self-improvement fail.
+Now, back to the question of why most self-improvement fails.
 After much reflection, I can point out two main reasons:

 - Most self-improvement, personal development, or self-help programs rely heavily on motivation or willpower.